Mandovi River: River course

 The river has a total length of 81 km—1 km in Maharashtra, 35 km in Karnataka, and 45 km in Goa.
 It originates from a cluster of 30 springs at Bhimgad in the Western Ghats of Belgavi district in Karnataka state.
 The river has total 2,032 km^{2} catchment area of which 1,580 km^{2}, 375 km^{2} and 77 km^{2} catchment area are in Goa, Karnataka and Maharashtra respectively.
 With its cerulean waters, Dudhsagar Falls and Varapoha Falls, it is also known as the Gomati in a few places.

 The Mandovi enters Goa from the north via the Sattari Taluka and from Uttara Kannada District of Karnataka near the Castle Rock railway station.
 The Mandovi flows through Belagavi, Uttara Kannada in Karnataka and Cumbarjua, Divar and Chorão in Goa, eventually pouring into the Arabian Sea.
 The tributaries of Mandovi or Mhadei include Nerul River, St Inez Creek, Rio de Ourém, Mapusa River, Valvanti River, Udnai River, Dudhsagar River, Ragada River and Kotrachi Nadi.

 The Cumbarjua Canal, which links both rivers, has made the interiors of the Mandovi accessible to ships carrying iron ore.
 Iron ore is Goa's prime mineral and it is mined in the eastern hills.
 Three large freshwater isles — Divar, Chorão and Vanxim are present in the Mandovi near the town of Old Goa.
 The island of Chorão is home to the Salim Ali Bird Sanctuary, named after the renowned ornithologist Salim Ali.
 A regular ferry transports the inhabitants between the isles and the mainland.

 Bridges

 Spanning across the Mandovi River near Panjim are three parallel Mandovi Bridges.
 The older bridge collapsed in the 1980s before a new bridge was constructed to accommodate heavy transport vehicles.
 The Mandovi Bridge links the towns of Panjim to Porvorim.
 On 14 June 2014, the foundation stone for the third bridge, which is the largest bridge in Goa, was laid by Prime Minister Narendra Modi.
 It will span 5 km and will be 15 m higher than the existing bridges and will be spaced in between the two.
 The 3rd Mandovi bridge is named Atal Setu after former Prime Minister of India Atal Bihari Vajpayee.
-The bridge was inaugurated on 27 January 2019 at the hands of Union Roads Minister Nitin Gadkari, Goa CM Manohar Parrikar.
+The bridge was inaugurated on 27 January 2019 by Union Roads Minister Nitin Gadkari, Goa CM Manohar Parrikar.

-During the winter months, the peak tourist season, special dusk cruises on the Mandovi - complete with serenading bands - add to the charm of the river.
+During the winter months, the peak tourist season, dusk cruises on the Mandovi operate.